FAQ

 Showing Up.

-Three roles: distribute water (hand cartons to people at events and relief sites), setup and logistics (load, transport, organize distribution points), or community outreach (share heat safety info, connect people with cooling centers).
+Three roles: distribute water (hand water to people at events and relief sites), setup and logistics (load, transport, organize distribution points, help track distribution counts), or community outreach (share heat safety info, connect people with cooling centers).
 Pick the role that fits you.
 Full details on our Get Involved page.

-No. If you can hand someone a carton of water, you're qualified.
-We provide everything: cartons, supplies, a brief orientation, and on-site coordination.
+No. If you can hand someone water, you're qualified.
+We provide everything: water, supplies, a brief orientation, and on-site coordination.
 You bring closed-toe shoes, sun protection, and yourself.

-2-4 hour shifts.
+2 to 4 hour shifts.
 Multiple time slots per event.
 No long-term commitment — sign up for one event or every event, your call.
-We open signups via email before each distribution.

 The Numbers.

-Every statistic on this site comes from the Maricopa County Department of Public Health, 2024 Heat-Related Deaths Report, published May 2025.
-This is the official county surveillance data.
-We present it to raise awareness — we didn't collect it.
-Our Crisis page has the full data breakdown with source attribution.
+Every statistic on this site comes from the Maricopa County Department of Public Health heat surveillance program.
+The primary source is the 2024 Final Heat-Related Deaths Report, published May 2025.
+We present this data to raise awareness — we did not collect it.
+Our homepage presents the full decade of verified data with source links for every number.

 Maricopa County runs cooling centers.
 The Crisis Response Network provides shelter services.
 Other nonprofits work on advocacy and policy.
 All of that matters.
 But none of it puts water in someone's hand at a bus stop at 3pm when it's 115 degrees.
 That's the specific gap Hydrate PHX fills: free water at the point of outdoor exposure, funded by sponsors so it costs the community nothing.
-It's not a replacement for systemic solutions — it's the intervention that keeps someone alive while those solutions are being built.
+It's not a replacement for systemic solutions — it's the intervention that keeps someone hydrated while those solutions are being built.
+And the federal funding that expanded most of those systemic solutions expires after 2026.

 Still Have a Question?